Mathematical Economics

 Concentration Requirements

 Students enrolling in the Area of Concentration in Mathematical Economics must major in either mathematics or economics.
+The concentration consists of eight courses: four economics courses and four mathematics and statistics courses.

 - ECON H201 (Analytic Methods for Economics)

-- Two approved electives in economics.
+- Additionally, two approved courses in economics.

 - MATH H121 (Multivariable Calculus) or MATH H216 (Advanced Calculus)